CSC207-UofT/course-project-utinder-1/phase2/design_document.md

 Even though we did not implement interfaces in our project, but using inheritance, our project performs LSP.
 For instance, all subclasses in `Event` class follow operations that `Event` class do.

 ### Interface Segregation Principle
-For this principle, since we did not implement any interfaces and as all subclasses should use all of their superclass methods, we want to conclude that ISP is not applicable in our project.
+In our project, we did not implement any interfaces, but only used the inheritance.
+And all of subclasses actually depend on all the methods from their parent class.
+So we conclude that ISP is not applicable in our project.

 ### Dependency Inversion Principle
 Dependency Inversion Principle tells us that high level modules should not depend on low level modules, such as user interface.
 As this principle is tightly related to Clean Architecture, and as we did not violate any dependency rules in clean architecture, our project follows DIP.